Kihumba/private-/Phase-B/Curriculum/15 - Speaking to be Understood/README.md

 **Skill Description**
 ----------
 Aspiring Andelans recognize how speaking is distinct from being understood.
 They can describe why speaking to be understood is a necessary skill for professional environments.
-They regularly demonstrate ability to be clear and audible when speaking.
+They regularly demonstrate an ability to be clear and audible when speaking.

 **Output**
 ----------